Maryland Food Supplement Program

 What is the maximum income to qualify for food stamps in Maryland?

-Most families in Maryland with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.
+Most families in Maryland with gross income up to 200% of the federal poverty level, or about $4,442 per month for a family of three, may qualify for food stamps.
 There is no asset limit in Maryland.

 | Household Size | 100% | 200% |